Bonner Bolton: Championship Bull Riding

 Bolton spent 14 years bull riding.
 He competed on the CBR tour from 2005 through at least 2013, perhaps longer.
 He qualified for the CBR World Finals five times, from 2007 through 2011.
-He won the world championship in 2007.
 In 2011, he won the CBR event in Las Vegas, Nevada.
 In 2013, he won the CBR event in Hobbs, New Mexico.

-In January 2008, Bolton won the Findlay Toyota World Championship Bull Riding World Champion title at the South Point Hotel and Casino in Las Vegas, Nevada.
-He is one of only three riders to cover all his bulls during that season's finals.
+In January 2008, Bolton won the Findlay Toyota Championship Bull Riding world title, as well as the finals event average at the South Point Hotel and Casino in Las Vegas, Nevada.
+He was one of only three riders to cover all his bulls during that season's finals.
 Bolton made a qualified ride on Rafter Jack and scored 88.5 points on him in the second round.
 Combined with his 84-point ride on Black Mamba from Friday's first round, it qualified him for the championship round.
 Bolton then scored a very high score of 94.5 points on The Air Up There to win.
 The amount won on his three bulls pushed him to $54,100, which was more than any other rider.
-For his year end total he grossed the most earnings which is what made him the world champion title holder.
+For his year-end total he grossed the most earnings, which is what made him the world champion title holder.

 In 2013, Bolton made his first appearance on that year's CBR season tour.
-He rode every bull he drew, winning a Hy O Silver buckle and a monetary prize.
+He rode every bull he drew, winning a Hy-O-Silver buckle and a monetary prize.
 He rode his first bull Bring da Wood for 87.5 points.
-Next he rode Cash Daddy for a high score of 90 points in the semi-final round.
+Next, he rode Cash Daddy for a high score of 90 points in the semi-final round.
 In the finals, there were four men competing, with Bolton having the highest score going in.
 He rode his bull last for a high score of 91 points and brought in the Hobbs championship win.